cta-observatory/flexIRF/README.md

 IRFsimpleWriteIrf.cc:

-This simple macro generates a fits file "testEffArea.fits" containing a mock effective area into a FITS file.
+This simple macro generates a fits file "examples/testEffArea.fits" containing a mock effective area into a FITS file.
 To run it, simply execute:

 ```shell
 bin/IRFsimpleWriteIrf